Elisha C. Dick

 Elisha Cullen Dick, M.D.
 (March 15, 1762 – September 22, 1825) was a Virginia physician and political figure.
 He was the attending physician at George Washington's death.
-Dr. Dick at times represented Fairfax County in the Virginia House of Delegates and served as mayor of Alexandria D.C.
+Dick at times represented Fairfax County in the Virginia House of Delegates and served as mayor of Alexandria, D.C.

 Family

 His father, Archibald Dick (b.
 1715 Edinburgh – 1782), became a Major in the Revolutionary army, under Assistant Quartermaster General Frazer.
 His mother was Mary Barnard and he had a brother, Thomas Barnard Dick.

 After graduating from medical school in Philadelphia, as described below, Elisha Dick married Hannah Harmon (1763–1843), the daughter of Jacob and Sarah Harmon of Marcus Hook, Chester County, Pennsylvania, reported to have been Quakers.
-They a son Archibald B., and a daughter Julia, Archibald married Sarah S. Hamersley (d.
+They a son Archibald B. Dick, and a daughter Julia Dick, Archibald married Sarah S. Hamersley (d.
 1848).
 Julia married Gideon Pearce, and they had two children, James Alfred Pearce (1805–1862), and Ann Ophelia (1807–1866), who married Dabney M. Wharton.

 Life

 Elisha Dick studied with Benjamin Rush, and William Shippen, and graduated from the University of Pennsylvania School of Medicine in 1782.

-Dr. Dick sold his half of his father's legacy, Marcus Hook property for £985, to Isaac Dutton on April 29, 1783.
+Dick sold his half of his father's legacy, Marcus Hook property for £985, to Isaac Dutton on April 29, 1783.

-Not long after their October 1793 marriage, Dr. Dick and his wife settled in Alexandria, where he took over the practice of the ailing Dr. William Rumney.
+Not long after their October 1793 marriage, Dick and his wife settled in Alexandria, where he took over the practice of the ailing William Rumney.
 Thomas Semmes read medicine with him.
 In 1794, he commanded a cavalry company during the Whiskey Rebellion.
 On July 24, 1794, he was among the founders of the Alexandria Library Company.

 He lived at 408 Duke Street in Alexandria, which he bought from Elizabeth Muir Donaldson for £2,169.
 On June 8, 1796, he insured the home, with the Mutual Assurance Society.
 The house was brick, 32 by 24 ft, and one story high; the house stood between his vacant ground on the east and the west.
 Outbuildings consisted of a wood kitchen, a wood stable, and a brick smokehouse, the whole valued at $3,700.
 He used a trust on the home for loans totaling $6,082.

 Dick is known to have been an amateur painter as well as a physician.
 A portrait by him of George Washington, dating to around 1800 and possibly after an original by James Sharples, is owned by the Mount Vernon Ladies' Association.

 Political career

-When Samuell Arell died, Fairfax County voters elected Dr. Dick replaced him for the rest of his term in the Virginia House of Delegates in 1794, and he served alongside fellow Alexandrian and former attorney for President Washington Charles Lee, since both also owned property in Fairfax County south of Alexandria (then in the District of Columbia).
+When Samuell Arell died, Fairfax County voters elected Dick replaced him for the rest of his term in the Virginia House of Delegates in 1794, and he served alongside fellow Alexandrian and former attorney for President Washington Charles Lee, since both also owned property in Fairfax County south of Alexandria (then in the District of Columbia).

-Dr. Dick became Superintendent of yellow fever Quarantine at Alexandria, and corresponded with Governor James Wood, on October 10, 1798.
+Dick became Superintendent of yellow fever Quarantine at Alexandria, and corresponded with Governor James Wood, on October 10, 1798.